MuhammedBuyukkinaci/General-IT-Notes/README.md

 2) Protocol = A set of rules that are agreed upon 2 or more parties for communication

-3) Http uses port 80 of computer/server but it is easily changable.
+3) Http uses port 80 of computer/server but it is easily changeable.

-4) All modern Web browsers have Network tab to display Netowk activities.
+4) All modern Web browsers have Network tab to display Network activities.

 5) Generally, data transferred on top of Http protocol are zipped via some algorithm provided by web servers and web browsers are able to unzip it in the background.